Summer Golf Majors 2026: Complete Calendar & Pool Timeline

 US Open Pool Strategy Differences

-Unlike Valhalla (bombers paradise) or Augusta (course management), Oakmont rewards accuracy and iron play.
+Unlike Aronimink (precision-demanding parkland) or Augusta (course management), Oakmont rewards accuracy and iron play.

 Tier Strategy for US Open: